inveniosoftware/training/08-data-models-from-scratch/README.md

   In that way we register our extension under Invenio API application.

-## Step 3: Internal representation: JSONSchema and ElasticSearch mappings
+## Step 3: Internal representation: JSONSchema and Elasticsearch mappings

 Now that we have our extension registered, we need to tell Invenio how the internal representation of our data model is.
-To do so, we use [a JSONSchema](author_module/authors/jsonschemas/authors/author-v1.0.0.json) and [an ElasticSearch mapping](author_module/authors/mappings/v6/authors/author-v1.0.0.json): the former to validate the internal JSON format and the latter to tell ElasticSearch what shape our data model has so it can handle correctly its values.
+To do so, we use [a JSONSchema](author_module/authors/jsonschemas/authors/author-v1.0.0.json) and [an Elasticsearch mapping](author_module/authors/mappings/v6/authors/author-v1.0.0.json): the former to validate the internal JSON format and the latter to tell Elasticsearch what shape our data model has so it can handle correctly its values.

 ### Actions